TMSWhite/Dialogix_1.x/src/README.txt

 ==== STOPPING DIALOGIX ====
 Simply close both the browser window and the server window.
 If the server window does not want to close, you can press CTRL-C, and click that you want to stop the script.
 Then you can type "exit" to close the DOS window.
+If this doesn't work, simply click the red X in the upper right hand corner of the DOS window

 ==== UNINSTALLING DIALOGIX ====
 Run the Uninstall program (named something like unins000.exe) in @@DIALOGIX.HOME@@.